Jagdish Nandan College

 Jagdish Nandan College also known as J. N. College, Madhubani is a constituent degree college of the Lalit Narayan Mithila University, Darbhanga.
 It is located in the city of Madhubani in the Mithila region of Bihar.
 It is a co-educational institute providing education up to graduation in the stream of science, commerce, humanities and social sciences.
 It is also affiliated to the Bihar School Examination Board, Patna for +2 (intermediate college) students admitted in the college.

+The college holds more than 8,000 students.
+The examinations of the students enrolled in the college, are conducted and examined by the Lalit Narayan Mithila University.

 History

 The college was initially established at Babubarhi in the year 1959.
 Later in the year 1962, it was transferred in the city of Madhubani.
-The foundation of the college was incepted by Gunjeshwari Singh in 1962.
-Gunjeshwari Singh was the wife of Babu Jagadish Nandan Singh who was son of Babu 'Hitendra Singh' of Madhubani Deorhi(chota traf)The college was named after her husband Babu Jagadish Nandan Singh.
+The foundation of the college was incepted by Babushaeb Jagadish Nandan Singh in 1962.
+Babu Jagdish Nandan Singh was born on 1 October 1913.
+He was the son of Babu Hitendra Singh of Madhubani Deorhi(chota traf).
+The college was named after him.Babu Jagadish Nandan Singh died on 5 June 1997.
+His wife was Gunjeshwari Bahuaasin, who also played an important role in this.She was born in 1928 at his paternal village Ujaan (Barka Gaam) and died on 30 May 2024 at Madhubani Deorhi.

 Administration

 The present principal of the college is Dr. Phulo Paswan, since 28 September 2024.
 Before him Dr. Anil Kumar Chaudhary was the principal.